What's New!

 in 797 Constantine was taken prisoner, his eyes were gouged out and he was left to die from his wounds.
 Irene, who had no other sons,

-reigned on her own, but the pope regarded her as an usurper.
+reigned on her own, but the Pope regarded her as an usurper.

 Charlemagne did not make any actual attempt to claim the throne of Constantinople (apart from a probable attempt to marry Irene) and he eventually